crowdfavorite-mirrors/wp-xml-sitemap-feed/readme.txt

 You will also want to add the sitemap to your [Google Webmasters Tools account](https://www.google.com/webmasters/tools/) to check its validity and performance.
 Create an account if you don't have one yet.

-= I'm using WP Super Cache but the feed is not cached =

-Even though the WP Super Cache time-stamp at the bottom of the feed source shows just fine, reloading the sitemap will show a new (different) timestamp.
-This is true for all feeds, not just the sitemap feed provided by this plugin.

-Even though WP Super Cache is not able to create a static copy of feeds, it still does caching via the legacy WP Cache and in PHP mode with the '304 Not Modified browser caching' option enabled your sitemap speed will benefit greatly.

-= The Google News Sitemap gets redirected to the XML Sitemap! =
+= My Google News Sitemap is empty! =

-The rules of the Google News game are that you do not feed the hungry spider any stale food.
+The rules of the Google News game are that you do not feed the cookie monster any stale food.
 Older than 2 days is bad.
-You need to bake her some fresh flies ;)
+You need to bake him some fresh bread ;)

 = How are the values for priority and changefreq calculated? =